 Sharing Personal Information with third parties

 To provide you with an efficient service, your information may be shared by recruitment consultants working within the Collins McNicholas Group nationwide.
 We may also disclose your information to contracted companies who act as “data processors” on our behalf.
-Our data processors include external consultants, professional advisers such as lawyers, software and technical support providers, IT consultants and marketing technology platforms and suppliers.
+Our data processors include external consultants, welfare to work providers, professional advisers such as legal, software and technical support providers, IT consultants and marketing technology platforms and suppliers.
 We only share information with third parties who help us in the delivery of our job placement services to you.
 These third parties may not use that information for any purpose other than assisting us in providing these services.
 Any contact information that you provide through our system will not be sold/ rented/leased to any third party for selling or marketing to you.
 We will only provide third party companies with the personal information they need to deliver the appropriate service.

 We require all companies providing such support services to meet the same standards of data protection as our own.
 They are prohibited from using the information for their own purposes.
 We do not allow service providers to use your Personal Information for their own activities.

 Where Collins McNicholas transfer your data to countries outside of the EEA, (European Economic Area), Collins McNicholas ensures that the third parties have an adequate level of data protection and adhere to GDPR.